 Consultant/Sole Practitioner

-Gregory Razo is a consultant and sole practitioner with extensive experience in Alaska Native law and governance.
+Gregory Razo is a consultant and sole practitioner with a background in Alaska Native law and policy.

 Jaeleen Kookesh

-Jaeleen Kookesh serves as Vice President of Policy and Legal Affairs at Sealaska Corporation, focusing on legal and policy matters affecting Alaska Native interests.
+Jaeleen Kookesh serves as Vice President at Sealaska Corporation, focusing on corporate governance and legal affairs.

 Kendri Cesar

-Kendri Cesar is an attorney at Sonosky Chambers Sachse Endreson & Perry LLP, specializing in Alaska Native law.
+Kendri Cesar is an attorney at Sonosky Chambers, Sachse, Endreson & Perry LLP, contributing to the Alaska Bar Diversity Commission.

 Maranda Compton